spongecaptain/risingwave-docs/docs/sql/commands/sql-create-sink.md

 ---
 id: sql-create-sink
 title: CREATE SINK
-description: Create a sink.
+description: Create a sink connector.
 slug: /sql-create-sink

 ---

-Use the `CREATE SINK` command to create a sink.
-A sink is a connection to a stream that RisingWave can send data to.
-You can create a sink from a materialized source, a materialized view, or a table.
+Use the `CREATE SINK` command to create a sink connector.
+A sink connector establishes a connection to a stream that RisingWave can send data to.
+You can create a sink connector from a materialized source, a materialized view, or a table.

 ## Syntax